tendermint/tendermint/docs/rfc/rfc-002-ipc-ecosystem.md

 be further simplified.
 Here are some specific proposals:

 - Remove the HTTP GET interface entirely.
+- Simplify JSON-RPC plumbing to remove unnecessary reflection and wrapping.
 - Remove the gRPC interface (this is already planned for v0.36).
-- Remove the websocket interface (TODO: are websockets used anymore?)
+- Remove the websocket interface (possibly depends on light client changes).
-- Simplify the JSON-RPC plumbing to remove unnecessary reflection and interface wrapping.

 These changes would preserve the ability of operators to issue queries with curl (but would require using JSON-RPC instead of URI parameters).
 That would